bobbyiliev/introduction-to-docker-ebook/CONTRIBUTING.md

 For English:
 [`ebook/en/export`](./ebook/en/export)

-Pdf version of 'Introduction to Docker' guide is located within the [`export`](./ebook/en/export) directory in both light and dark themes for the specific language.
+A PDF version of 'Introduction to Docker' guide is located within the [`export`](./ebook/en/export) directory in both light and dark themes for the specific language.

 For example, if you are adding a Bulgarian translation, then `./ebook/bg/export` will contain a pdf version of the book in both light and dark themes in Bulgarian.